More Blog Posts

 If you’re looking to text a PDF to your customers from your phone, just make sure your SMS provider offers a mobile app that allows you to add files to your campaigns or one-on-one conversations, just like you would on a laptop.

-Yes, as long as your SMS platform’s mobile app is compatible with iOS!
+Yes, you can send PDFs on an iPhone as long as your SMS platform’s mobile app is compatible with iOS.
 You can also add PDFs to texts in iMessage.

 Share